 - It is your responsibility to meet the safety requirements under the law.
 This includes making sure gas and electric appliances are safe and in a good working order

-- You must ensure that your property has at least one smoke alarm on every level of your home used as living accommodation
+- You must ensure that your property has at least one smoke alarm on every level of your home.

-- You must check that all gas appliances have a gas safety every year and are served on the tenant within 30 days and are acknowledged
+- You must check that all gas appliances have a gas safety every year.
+They must be served on the tenant within 30 days and are acknowledged.

 - As a landlord you must ensure that all furnishings are fire resistant and meet safety regulations

-- You must show that you have a fire safety certificate so that you can tell the tenants and so that they can see when the gas and electrical appliances were last checked
+- You must show that you have a fire safety certificate.
+These must show these to the tenants if required.
+You must also show them the gas and electrical appliances were checked.

-- You must ensure that carbon monoxide alarm is present in all rooms containing solid fuel burning appliance and are used as living accommodation.
+- You must ensure that carbon monoxide alarm is present.
+They must be in rooms containing solid fuel burning appliances.
 Landlords must test these and are required to have smoke alarms on the first day of the tenancy.
 (Please see previous article)

 - Landlords need to ensure that there is a planned escape route at the property and that everybody knows it

-It is important that a fire risk assessment is carried out every five years in relation to your property to ensure that you are secure.
+Therefore, it is important that a fire risk assessment is carried out every five years.
+You must do this for your property to ensure it is safe.